patrickswijgman/lsp-extra.nvim/README.md

   disabled = {
     "lua_ls", -- Disables `~/.config/nvim/lsp/lua_ls.lua`
   },

   -- Set options for the floating documentation window when pressing K.
+  --
-  -- For example if you have cmp or blink.cmp configured to have window borders, then this will fit in nicely. hover = {
+  -- For example if you have cmp or blink.cmp configured to have window borders, -- then this will fit in nicely. hover = {
     border = "rounded",
   },

   -- Setup builtin LSP completion.
+  --
+  -- Not needed if you have already have a completion plugin like cmp or blink.cmp.
+  --
-  -- Contains an extra option to trigger the completion menu on all characters, normally it would only trigger when pressing the '.' character (depends on the language server).
+  -- Contains an extra option to trigger the completion menu on all characters, normally -- it only triggers when pressing the '.' character (depends on the language server). completion = {
-  -- Not needed if you have already have a completion plugin like cmp or blink.cmp. completion = {
     trigger_on_all_characters = true,
   },

   -- Disable LSP semantic tokens, to prevent race conditions with Treesitter. disable_semantic_tokens = true,

+  -- Setup keymaps for LSP actions.
+  --
+  -- If you're like me and don't like the builtin LSP keymaps, this plugin provides a -- convenient way to change one or all of them. keymaps = {
+    -- Below is an example (Helix style) definition = "gd",
+    type_definition = "gy",
+    references = "gr",
+    implementations = "gi",
+    document_symbols = "gs",
+    workspace_symbols = "gS",
+    code_action = "<leader>a",
+    rename = "<leader>r",
+    signature_help = "<c-s>"
+    diagnostics = "<leader>d",
+    hover = "K",
+  },

-  -- On attach function for all language servers, set keymaps here for example. on_attach = function(client, bufnr)
+  -- On attach function for all language servers. on_attach = function(client, bufnr)
-    vim.keymap.set("n", "<leader>a", vim.lsp.buf.code_action, { buffer = bufnr, desc = "LSP code action" })
-    vim.keymap.set("n", "<leader>r", vim.lsp.buf.rename, { buffer = bufnr, desc = "LSP rename" })
   end,
 })
 ```